Johannes Rauch

-Johannes Rauch (/de/; born 24 April 1959) is an Austrian politician (Green Party) who has been serving as Federal Minister of Social Affairs, Health, Care and Consumer Protection in the government of chancellor Karl Nehammer since 8 March 2022.
+Johannes Rauch (/de/; born 24 April 1959) is an Austrian politician (Green Party) who served as Federal Minister of Social Affairs, Health, Care and Consumer Protection in the government of chancellor Karl Nehammer from 8 March 2022 to 3 March 2025.
 Before taking office as Federal Minister, he was Provincial Councillor for the Environment and Mobility in the Vorarlberg State Government.

 In October 2023 Rauch stated that his political career will end with his current position, but not his political engagement.

 Rauch is sceptical of the FPÖ.